firatesatoglu/iot-searchengine/README.md

 	-w  Just give wordlist, dork list
  	-o  Output!

-If you dont redirect output, it will create the file in the current directory by defualt
+If you dont redirect output, it will create the file in the current directory by default